Jarret Stoll: New York Rangers and Minnesota Wild

 On August 10, 2015, Stoll signed as a free agent to a one-year contract with the New York Rangers.
 Stoll made his debut with the Rangers as the team's fourth line centre on opening night of the 2015–16 season in a 3–2 victory over the defending Stanley Cup champions, the Chicago Blackhawks, on October 7, 2015.
 After 29 games with the Rangers and contributing with just one goal and three points, Stoll was waived by the Rangers.
 On December 15, 2015, he was claimed off waivers by the Minnesota Wild.

 As a free agent from the Wild at the conclusion of the season, Stoll was unable to sign an NHL contract, opting to sign a professional try-out contract ("PTO") to attend the Columbus Blue Jackets' training camp on August 30, 2016.
 However, he was released from his PTO on October 5, 2016.
 Although Stoll never officially announced his retirement, he signaled an end to his playing career by accepting a job as a talent scout for the Los Angeles Kings on December 15, 2016.

 Personal life

 From 2006 to 2011, Stoll hosted his annual charity golf tournament in Saskatoon, Saskatchewan, which benefits the Jarret Stoll Comfort Fund.

 Stoll's Los Angeles home was featured on MTV Cribs in 2011.

 In the summer of 2015, Stoll was arrested for possession of cocaine and ecstasy at a hotel in Las Vegas.
 He pleaded guilty to two misdemeanors in the case in June 2015.

 Stoll was engaged to model and actress Rachel Hunter, and they planned to marry in August 2009, but the wedding was called off.
 He began a relationship with sportscaster Erin Andrews in 2012.
 On December 9, 2016, it was announced he and Andrews were engaged.
 They were married on June 24, 2017.
+Andrews and Stoll chose a fertility plan of in vitro fertilization (IVF).
+Their son was born in July 2023 via surrogacy.